 One of the best strategies a traveller can use is to visit destinations where their money will go further.
 This means you can travel more luxuriously, for a greater amount of time.
 Double win!

 But where to go?
-There are plenty of options, depending on what you’re looking for.
+There are plenty of options, depending on what you're looking for.
 South America, Southeast Asia, Africa, and Eastern Europe are great places to start.
 Some of our favourite low-cost countries to visit are Thailand, Taiwan, Colombia, and Morocco.
-If you’d like some inspiration, check our recent post on great budget destinations for 2016.
+Want some thrifty inspiration?
+Check out any of these posts we've put together:

 We seek out free & low-cost activities wherever we go